 English is the official language, though visitors will be astonished by the variety of regional accents.

 There are no specific health risks associated with travel to the UK and food and water can be considered safe.
 The British National Health Service is excellent.
 A number of countries have reciprocal health agreements with the UK including Australia, New Zealand, and EU countries.
 Visitors from other countries (including Canada, South Africa, and the US) are advised to take out comprehensive medical insurance.

 Tips of 10 to 15 percent are expected in restaurants and upmarket hotels in the UK if a service charge hasn't been included.
 Hotel service staff receive an optional amount.
 Taxi drivers are usually given 10 to 15 percent of the fare.
 Tipping bartenders isn't expected, and tipping for other services is discretionary.

 Handshaking is customary when introduced to someone new.
 Smoking is banned in all enclosed public spaces, including pubs and restaurants, and on public transport.
-The ban is also in effect in Wales, Scotland and Northern Ireland.
-There is strict etiquette on escalators: stand on the right, walk on the left.
-Visitors may find Londoners more rushed and less friendly than Brits in other parts of the country, particularly on London transport, where tourists are generally the only people who talk.
+Queue barging is frowned upon and there is strict etiquette on escalators: stand on the right, walk on the left.
+Visitors may find Londoners more rushed and less friendly than locals in other parts of the country, particularly on London transport, where tourists are often the only people who talk.

 The four countries of the United Kingdom, although culturally and historically different, generally keep to the same practices in business.
 Politeness and punctuality are key to good business relations and initial meetings are often conducted formally and impersonally, becoming more open and social as things progress.
 Business cards are exchanged at introductions.
 Dress is formal, with dark suits preferred.
 Business hours are generally 8am to 5pm Monday to Friday with an hour taken at lunch.